 No.The first generation Vise Top and new Universal Vise Top insulators with plastic and composite inserts, respectively are specifically designed to maximize performance without damage to covered conductors.

-Yes.
-NEETRAC performed a comprehensive test comparing porcelain pin insulators to polymer pin insulators in 2010.
+Yes, an independent group study performed a comprehensive test, in 2010, comparing porcelain pin insulators to polymer pin insulators.
 The polymer pin insulators outperformed the porcelain by far.

 Yes, we offer line post insulators for a range of distribution systems.
 You can find them in our catalog and website, www.HendrixHPI.com.